maxdg99/off-campus/deployment-instructions.md

 }
 ```

-Write the following to /etc/nginx/sites-available/apartments-api
+Write the following to /etc/nginx/sites-available/apartments-api (using sudo)
 ```nginx
 # the upstream component nginx needs to connect to
 upstream django {